 The primary sources of research data were the Clarivate Analytics WoSCC citation indexes: Science Citation Index Expanded (SCI-EXP), Social Sciences Citation Index (SSCI), Arts & Humanities Citation Index (AHCI), and ESCI.
-The initial search of WoSCC indexes was done in May 2019 using search query "Croatia OR Hrvatska" in the "Basic Search" address field, combined with 2017 in the Year Published field.
+The initial search of WoSCC indexes was done in May 2019 using search query "Croatia OR Hrvatska" in the Basic Search Address field, combined with 2017 in the Year Published field.
+The WosCC Address field covers all of the authors' affiliation addresses.

 The results were then filtered by document type to include only "article" and "review" papers.
 What remained was our primary dataset of 5,176 papers, which we used as the basis for all further analysis.
 Clarivate Analytics InCites was used for disciplinary distribution analysis as well as for quartile distribution (Q) of papers according to the journal's impact factors (JIF).
-DOAJ and Hrčak were used to check the OA status of journals, especially the Croatian ones.
+Hrčak and journals' homepages were used for the identification of the Croatian journals, and DOAJ was used for the additional checking of their OA status.